Sichuan - Lago Xinlu con banderas tibetanas

 In one of them, a very nice family invited us to eat homemade yak yogurt.
 Curiously it reminded me of Greek yogurt.
 It was nice to share some time with the locals and appreciate their humility and gratitude even though we could hardly communicate because they spoke Tibetan.

+After spending the night in Ganzi, in the morning, we went to a lake that was two hours away from the city.
+On the border with the Tibetan border, to Xin Lu Lake.
 The landscape was surrounded by mountains, Tibetan houses, Buddhist temples and nomad tents.
 The horsemen rode in their Tibetan attire with machetes hanging from their waists.
 They rode their yaks in the middle of the road as if everything else was not with them.
 That no longer looked like another country, it looked like another era.

-But in spite of everything, it was even better to arrive at the lake.
+But despite everything, even better was to get to the lake.
 The lake is at an altitude of 3000m.
-It is surrounded by snow-capped mountains and in the background you can see the Himalayas.
-After all the hours we had spent in the car just to get there, we realized that it had been worth it.
-Just us, the lake and the Himalayas in the background keeping us company.
-Unfortunately, when it started to get dark, we had to leave, not without promising to come back someday.
+It is surrounded by snow-capped mountains and in the background you can see the Cholas Mountains, in the Tibetan region of Kham, where the highest peak reaches 6168 meters.
+After all the hours we had spent in the car just to get there we realized that it was worth it.

-Sichuan – Ganzi Lake – Himalayas
+Sichuan – Ganzi Lake and the Himalayas

 Trip to Sichuan: Litang

 On the fourth day we headed south to Litang.
 Another place from which we expected a lot.
 Birthplace of several Dalai Lama and at 4000m altitude, it is one of the highest cities in the world.
+A must in your trip to Sichuan.

 Historically it is a point of conflict between Chinese and Tibetans.
 So much so that the presence of Chinese military police is quite high because of the continuing tension between the two and to prevent revolts in favor of Tibetan independence.